Updated: 18 Oct, 2020

 Why not GIMP?

-However, it is still free, has a huge support network, and works under Linux – which is also free.
+However, it is free, has a huge support network, and works under Linux – which is also free.
 (Also works on Mac!)

 Why not Photoshop?